Gap Year Days 70 – 75

 We enjoyed dinner out on our last night in Italy.
 Pasta for mains, Spritz as our drink and gelato for dessert.
 I probably should have had yet another margarita pizza, but I didn’t think of it until too late.

 I had just dozed off when I was suddenly woken by a huge bang!
 Earlier in the day I had read that there was a fireworks display at 11pm, but I had forgotten about it.
 I have never heard fireworks like these before.
 Due to being in a valley with mountains all around, the fireworks echoed and bounced from mountain to mountain.
 It was so loud.
-It also when on for half an hour.
+It also went on for half an hour.
 We sat watching out of our window, enjoying that Italy was putting on fireworks for us on our last night in the country.

 We booked to stay in Trento as a rest stop.
 The preceding days in Venice and moving accommodation too often had taken their toll.
 We hadn’t expected to have a lot to do, and we were fine with that.
 The heat knocked us around for the first two days.
 If only we had air-conditioning!
 It was a great surprise to find out about the festival that was taking place, and we really enjoyed getting out and having a look at what was going on.
 In the end we really liked Trento.
 It’s a nice town, with great facilities and some decent attractions.
 We probably don’t need to go back again, unless it was winter, then maybe we would go here to enjoy the nearby winter attractions.